Getting There (film)

 Getting There is a 2002 American adventure comedy film starring Mary-Kate and Ashley Olsen.
+The film was produced by Dualstar Entertainment Group and Tapestry Films and released by Warner Home Video on June 11, 2002.

 Plot

-Taylor (Ashley Olsen) and Kylie Hunter (Mary-Kate Olsen) are celebrating their 16th birthday and are licensed to drive.
+Taylor and Kylie Hunter are celebrating their 16th birthday and are licensed to drive.
 They plan a trip to Salt Lake City, Utah with their friends for the 2002 Winter Olympics.
 When they stop at a local restaurant on the way, their car is stolen and next they board the wrong plane to San Diego.
 Determined to make it to Utah in time for the Olympics, the teenagers take a coach from LA to Vegas, but get separated at a gas station.
 Kylie and half of the gang makes it to Vegas, where they end up taking part in a Vegas wedding, whilst Taylor and the other half of the gang are stranded in a one horse town.

 While trying to get ahold of her sister, Taylor meets Charly, a girl her age with a pick-up truck who offers to give her and her friends a ride to Vegas, but her truck breaks down.
 Charly reveals that she, who seemed like a humble farm girl, actually lives in a mansion and owns a private jet.
 Her dad offers to fly all of the teens to Salt Lake City.

 Taylor and Kylie arrive in Utah too late for the Olympics.
 Taylor is upset because she would have liked to see her favourite Athlete, Alex Reisher, compete.
 Nonetheless, the friends decide to have fun by holding their own Olympics.
 Taylor meets a young man and they end up spending the day skiing together, but she never sees his face.
 It is not until a month later when the girls get their car back, and Taylor sees her picture in the paper, that she realizes she spent the day skiing with her Olympic crush Alex Reisher.